 - If you don’t live in a country where your mother tongue is spoken it’s important to create opportunities to context to the language.
 Being aware of the evolution of the language is imperative to avoid producing texts which sound old-fashioned.

 Focusing on one or two subject areas will help you become very successful in what you do, and help to improve your translation skills.
 The saying, ‘a jack of all trades is a master of none’, rings true when it comes to translation.
 When you are proficient in the relevant topics, you will spend less time researching terms and be able to complete your translations faster.
 This efficiency will have financial benefits.
 Specializing in a specific field also gives you the opportunity to foster stronger relationships with regular clients.
 Having loyal customers means you don’t have to worry about unstable work and cash flow.

 Manyin an area of expertise from their professional history.
 If this isn’t right for you, focus on a subject you find interesting and easy to understand.
 As you are gaining more and more experience in a certain field, you will be able to speak directly to the client discussing the subject.
 With time, you can promote yourself and will be promoted by satisfied clients as a valuable expert.

-- Once you’ve chosen your subject area, try to be consistent.
+- Once you’ve picked your subject area, try to be consistent.
 The more experience you get in one field, the more you will be seen as an expert and your employment opportunities will improve.

 - Make a plan about how you’re going to learn more about your area of specialization.
 Will you read relevant texts, consult experts, or take courses?
 All of these options are valuable!